garden-io/garden/docs/guides/running-service-in-local-mode.md

 ### Health-checks

-The readiness and liveness probes are disabled for all services running in local mode.
+The startup, readiness and liveness probes are disabled for all services running in local mode.
 This has been done because of some technical reasons.

 The lifecycle of a local service can be completely controlled by a user.
 Thus, the health checks may be unwanted and obstructing.